MomoVCHH/2D-interactive-program/README.md

 When a big circle collides with another big circle, a sound effect produced by the piano will appear immediately.

 For this project, I use the IDE Xcode (version 9).

-Here are the links to openframeworks and to the addon "Box2d"

 You also need to download openframworks and Box2D:

 openframeworks
 https://openframeworks.cc